maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

     * `wandb`
     * `svglib`
     * `svgwrite`
-* The project has custom Python packages.
-Add `Garment-Pattern-Estimation/packages` to `PYTHONPATH` environmental variable for the project to work correctly!

 Development was done on _Windows 10_.
 If running on other OS ends up with errors, please, raise an issue!